hsaghir/hsaghir.github.io/_posts/data_science/-2017-09-30-discrete-variable-models.md

 Although continuous relaxations of discrete variables work well for categorical variables, they do not directly apply to discrete objects possessing well defined combinatorial structure, such as a graphs or permutations

 - They simply treat ordering the peices of the puzzle as classification of peices to the number of possible slots in a way that there aren't any conflicts.
 If there are N pieces, there are N spots.
-So it's an N class classification problem without inconsistencies.
+So it comes down to doing an N-class classification problem N times in a way that each piece is put in just one place.

 - If we make a softmax vector of N-dim for classifying each puzzle peice to a location, there might be peices that are assigned to the same location.

 - The matching operator solves this by forming a matrix of sofmaxes where both rows and cols sum to 1.
 It is simply a softmax applied to the stack of logits from all pieces of the puzzle.
 Basically, first normalizing every row of the matrix of all peices (assigning each piece to a spot) and then normalizing applied to columns (removing inconsistent assignments) using  softmax operator.

-- This can be extended to a stocvhastic case of having a distribution over the permutations via re-parameterization of Gumbel-Sinkhorn operator to perform computations with stochastic nodes.
+- This can be extended to a stochastic case of having a distribution over the permutations via re-parameterization of Gumbel-Sinkhorn operator to perform computations with stochastic nodes.
 If we map this to the case of a semi-supervised VAE, instead of using Gumbel-Softmax for a single discrete latent variable(classification label Y), we now have a bunch of N latent variables (the number of puzzle pieces).
-Instead of sampling from Gumble distribution and applying softmax for one discrete variable as in Gumbel-softmax, we sample from Gumble and then apply the matching operator to sample from a set of discrete variables in a way that assigns each peice to only a single spot.
+Instead of sampling from Gumble distribution and applying softmax for one discrete variable as in Gumbel-softmax, we sample from Gumble, add to logits and then apply the matching operator to softly sample from a set of discrete variables in a way that assigns each peice to only a single spot.

 Learning permutation latent variable models requires an intractable marginalization over the combinatorial objects.